Dusit International: History

-The group's origin dates back to 1948 when Thanpuying Chanut Piyaoui, opened her first hotel, the "Princess" in Bangkok.
+The group's origin dates back to 1948 when Thanpuying Chanut Piyaoui opened her first hotel, the "Princess", in Bangkok.
 It had only 30 rooms but had the distinction of being the first modern hotel in Bangkok with a swimming pool.

 The company takes its name and much of its character from the ideas of King Rama VI, whose thoughts on the modern state blended Western and Thai influences.
 In 1918, he created a utopian miniature city near Lumpini Park and named it Dusit Thani meaning "town in heaven".
 In Thai, Dusit is the mythological name for the fourth of the seven levels of heaven.

 In 1970, the 23 storey Dusit Thani Bangkok became the company's first flagship hotel.
 The 510-room hotel was the first luxury hotel and the tallest building in Bangkok for several years.
-In 2017 it was announced that the hotel would be demolished in April 2018.
-That date has been postponed for eight months: final checkout at the Dusit Thani will be at 14:00, 5 January 2019.
-The rebuilt hotel will open as part of a 36.7 billion baht mixed-use project to be built in partnership with Central Pattana PLC.
-When an entirely new Dusit Thani reopens its doors after a three-four year construction period, it will be taller but with fewer rooms – about 300 compared with the current 510.

 In 1987, Dusit acquired its first resort property, Dusit Thani Pattaya, followed by another beach resort in Phuket Province, the Dusit Thani Laguna Phuket.
 In 1989, Dusit Thani Hua Hin, formerly known as the Dusit Resort and Polo Club, opened.
 Royal Princess Chiang Mai was opened in Chiang Mai in 1991, followed by the Dusit Island Resort Chiang Rai.